Chart Color Schemes

 Batemans Bay features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Batemans Bay's dwelling structure, as per the latest Census, consisted of 40.4% houses and 59.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro NSW's composition of 84.3% houses and 15.7% other dwellings.
+This contrasts with Non-Metro NSW's figures of 84.3% houses and 15.7% other dwellings.
 Home ownership in Batemans Bay stood at 33.6%, with mortgaged dwellings at 9.0% and rented ones at 57.4%.
 The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,517.
 The median weekly rent in Batemans Bay was $285, compared to Non-Metro NSW's $320.
-Nationally, Batemans Bay's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Batemans Bay's mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing